 Badminton's Asian strength

-South Korea, Malaysia, Indonesia (where Badminton is the national sport) and Denmark are also traditionally strong contenders.
-The power balance has significantly changed in recent years, with Japan emerging as a power in the sport, while players from countries like Taiwan, Hong Kong, Thailand and India can also be found high in the rankings.
+Republic of Korea, Malaysia, Indonesia (where badminton is the national sport) and Denmark are also traditionally strong contenders.
+The power balance has significantly changed in recent years, with Japan emerging as a power in the sport, while players from countries/regions like Chinese Taipei, Hong Kong, Thailand and India can also be found high in the rankings.

 In the men's singles, Chen Long (CHN), Lee Chong Wei (MAS) and Viktor Axelsen (DEN) who won the gold, silver and bronze medals respectively at Rio 2016 continue to dominate, with Son Wan Ho (KOR) and Shi Yuqi (CHN) closing the gap.
 Carolina Marin (ESP), P.V.
 Sindhu (IND) and Nozomi Okuhara (JPN) were the women's singles medallists in Rio 2016, and Tai Tsu-ying (TPE) is also a steady contender.

 What happens when a line judge can't see whether the shuttlecock has landed inside or outside the court boundaries?Answer

 A:The line judge covers her eyes with both hands to signal to the umpire that she wasn't able to see where the shuttlecock landed.
 If the umpire is also unable to make a call, the play is treated as "a let", the play since the last service shall not count and the player who served shall serve again.

 - Musashino Forest Sport Plaza